The campaign was launched in 2018 and there have been several media bursts since then on television, radio, billboards and social media.

 The campaign highlights the essential role that parents and carers can play in helping their children do well at school and improve their life chances.

-In February 2019, DE in conjunction with the Health and Social Care Board produced a booklet entitled “Top Tips for Parents” (for children aged 0-4) which provides tips about talking and listening; playing; counting; reading; encouraging positive behaviour; emotional and physical well-being and using digital devices sensibly with your children.
+DE in conjunction with the Health and Social Care Board and the Public Health Agency produced a booklet entitled “Top Tips for Parents” (for children aged 0-4) which provides tips about talking and listening; playing; counting; reading; encouraging positive behaviour; emotional and physical well-being and using digital devices sensibly with your children.

 - Give Your Child A Helping Hand – Help prepare your Child for learning (suitable for children aged 0-4) – Top Tips for Parents